 One requirement the prosecutor has to meet before he or she may use your breath test readings against you is to prove that the police officer who operated the machine was a “qualified operator.”
-In order to be qualified to operate a breath test machine, Police officers in New Jersey must be certified by the New Jersey Attorney General.
+There are strict requirements to be met in order to be qualified to operate a breath test machine.
+Police officers in New Jersey must be certified by the New Jersey Attorney General.
 The certificate is basically a license to conduct breath tests.
 Like any other license, it may be terminated, suspended, or expired.
 This last feature – expiration – can sometimes be used to successfully “suppress” the breath test results (get them thrown out).

 A breathalyzer/alcotests operator’s certificate is good only for the year it was issued, plus 2 more years.
 So if an officer is certified on April 1, 2009, his or her certificate will expire on December 31, 2011.
-Before the expiration date, the officer must re-certify, that is, go back for a one-day training session.
+Before the expiration date, the officer must re-certify.
+To do so they must go back for a one-day training session.

 This training session must include:

 - Statutes and case law;